aboveyunhai/aboveyunhai/README.md

    People typically say "a few months old" or "a few days old" rather than referring to an exact "0 years old."

-   It’s like if I gave you -3/0 candies.
+   It’s like if I gave you -3 or 0 candies.
 It's simply not natural as they claim.

    For 0 o'clock, 0 o'clock can be 12 o'clock as we need a way to differentiate two in 12 and 24.
 Physically the last digit of most of circular clocks we have today is 12 instead of 0.
 Digitally the `0` in `00:00` refers to a leading digit just like I have $0012 (12 dollars).
 It's not equivalent to the concept of "indexing"